TomStuart92/TomStuart92.github.io/_posts/16-10-24-FinalProject.md

 Our first task was to get a list of events into a database to show to users.
 We've decided to use MeetUP's api to get events in London for our MVP.
 So we wrote a script that makes a request to their API and saves the response to a Postgres Database.
 We then deployed this to Heroku, and set up an automated task, so our events are refreshed on a regular basis.

 All in all a good day, but I feel like we haven't made as much progress as we should have.
 Swift/XCode appears to be a really difficult environment to work in, and the development cycle may prove to be much longer than we originally thought.

+### Wednesday 26th October

+I felt really tired/frustrated/unmotivated today until about 4pm.
+This morning I quickly built the route to serve up the events in the database.
+[It's here in case anyone is interested](http://www.attendr-server.herokuapp.com/events).

+The rest of the day was spent in two teams, one trying to pull this data into swift, the other trying to implement Facebook logins.
+This was generally met by frustration.
+One of the issues we're coming up against is the recent release of Swift3.
+This means almost all the tutorials and documentation online is now out of date.

+Still at 4pm we had simultaneous breakthroughs as both teams achieved their goals.
+This was a great feeling and has really energised the team.
+Definitely been a trying day, but I think we're slowly getting the hang of Swift and I think tomorrow, we should be able to make some good progress.